Committees

 Angel Benavidez, JHC Construction

-The sponsorship committees main focus is securing annual sponsors, ensuring they get the most out of their benefits.
-Most of the work is done from September to December.
+The sponsorship committee’s main focus is securing annual sponsors and ensuring they get the most out of their benefits.
+Most of the work is done from June through February.